aws-samples/serverless-patterns/apigw-lambda-redshiftdataapi/README.md

 ## Testing

 1. Use an api client with oauth capability such as Postman or Rapid API to test the api.
-API url can be found from CDK stack deployment output.
+API url can be found from CDK stack deployment output ApigwRedshiftDataApi.ApiUrl.
 You will need to login to AWS Console, navigate to Cognito app client and retrieve the client id and secret to pass it in the api call.

 ## Cleanup